pbl64k/icfpc2016/README.md

 the ride.

 Surprisingly, the next day (T+54) started with me still in the top 30.
-The rank was fluctuating a bit around #25 far longer than I felt I deserved, but finally, close to the leaderboard freeze, I started falling like a rock, and at the freeze I was #34.
+The rank was fluctuating a bit around #25 for far longer than I felt I deserved, but finally, close to the leaderboard freeze, I started falling like a rock, and at the freeze I was #34.
 With six hours to go and the rest of the teams using every dash of brains and computational power during the final sprint, I think my chances of staying in